That Word (L.O.V.E.)

-"That Word (L.O.V.E)" is a song by Australian pop group Rockmelons featuring Deni Hines.
+"That Word (L.O.V.E.)" is a song by Australian pop group Rockmelons featuring Deni Hines.
 It was written by group member Bryon Jones, his brother Jonathan Jones, and Raymond Medhurst with Rashad Smith.
-It was released in April 1992 as the second single from their second studio album, Form 1 Planet (July 1992).
+It was released in April 1992 as the second single from their second studio album, Form 1 Planet (1992).
 The single peaked at number four on the Australian Singles Chart and number five on the New Zealand Singles Chart, giving the group their highest-charting single in both countries.

 Background

 In 1991, Rockmelons were joined by the song's lead vocalist, Deni Hines, to record three tracks for their second studio album, Form 1 Planet (1992).
 The group's line-up was Bryon Jones on keyboards, bass guitar and backing vocals; his brother Jonathon Jones on keyboards, guitar and drums; and Raymond Medhurst on keyboards.

 "That Word (L.O.V.E)" was their second single with Hines and was released in April 1992.
 It was co-written by the group's members with Rashad Smith, and co-produced by Donovan Germain and the band.
 It peaked at number four on the Australian Singles Chart and number five on the New Zealand Singles Chart, which are the group's highest positions in each market.